Ryan Hartman (baseball)

-Ryan James Hartman (born April 21, 1994) is an American professional baseball pitcher for the Tri-City ValleyCats of the Frontier League.
+Ryan James Hartman (born April 21, 1994) is an American professional baseball pitcher.
 He previously played in Major League Baseball (MLB) for the Houston Astros.
-He made his MLB debut in 2021.

 Career

 Hartman attended Cypress College, Lindsey Wilson College, and Tennessee Wesleyan University, helping lead Lindsey Wilson (2015) and Tennessee Wesleyan (2016) to the NAIA World Series.

 Houston Astros

 The Houston Astros selected him in the ninth round, 277th overall, of the 2016 MLB draft.
 He made his professional debut with the Tri-City ValleyCats, posting a 2.36 earned run average (ERA) in 14 appearances.